kevinmatspie/work-productivity/QUICKSTART.md

 2. **Meeting mode:** Perfect for unplugged meetings - consolidates windows and brings your note-taking app forward.
 Set `config.meetingNotesApp` to your preferred app.

-3. **Slack integration:** Enable automatic status updates to let your team know when you're at the office, WFH, in a meeting, or offline.
+3. **Slack integration:** Enable automatic status updates (requires User OAuth Token with `users.profile:write` and `users:write` scopes).
+Supports random emoji selection and away/active presence.
 See README for setup instructions.

 4. **Keyboard shortcuts:** In Raycast, right-click each command and assign a hotkey for even faster access (e.g., Cmd+Shift+W for work setup)